SeifEldidi/AVR-OledSSD-1306Driver-Screen/README.md

 # AVR-OledSSD-1306Driver-Screen
 OLED ssd1306 Driver
 ## Description
-IR Remote controller decoded using tsopv1738 Ir sensor thanks to Antor Ahmed for providing me with remote controller in proteus
 A bunch of Simple to use Software Interfaces are available to choose from

 Bool OLED_Init();